sumeetksinha/Rplot/README.md

 ## Installation
 To use this style place
 ```
-place the file 'Rplot.mplstyle' in the directory ...\Lib\site-packages\matplotlib\mpl-data\stylelib
+Place the file 'Rplot.mplstyle' in the directory ...\Lib\site-packages\matplotlib\mpl-data\stylelib
 ```

 ## Plot data